Chilledheart/yass/README.md

 ### Legacy Ubuntu 16.04
 <img width="484" alt="snapshot-winxp" src="https://user-images.githubusercontent.com/54673341/151591522-d86248f7-763f-432e-9dd8-fd16317d477b.png">

+## Running on Windows

+TLDR' if you running `yass.exe` ends with missing dlls error, please download standalone packages (slightly larger) or install Visual C++ Redistributable Package below.
+The required UCRT (Universal C Runtime) is bundled as well.

+Also the packages named "static" are also runnable except you are probably running without the updated VCRuntime/CRT (hotfixes or upgrade etc).

+### Notes on Windows 10

+Visual C++ Redistributable Package is part of Operating System.
+You should run yass.exe without problems.

-## Notes on Windows 7, Windows 8 and Windows 8.1
+### Notes on Windows 7, Windows 8 and Windows 8.1

 If you run Windows prior to Windows 10, Visual C++ Runtime Files may be [required][latest-supported-vc-redist]: